torlenor/redseligg/README.md

 #### Ending a vote

-Type '!voteend message' to end a vote.
+Type `!vote end message` to end a vote.
 No additional choices will be counted.
 For example to end the vote started above type
 ```
-!voteend What is the best color?
+!vote end What is the best color?
 ```

 #### Deleting a vote